akankshaaa013/PyLibExperiments/README.md

 <p>
  <h3> 4.
 Dashboard </h4>
 This is a mini dashboard project where we try to create an interactive dashboard using and the interactive plots are created using the plotly library.
+Two Dashboard projects are created.
 </p>

 <h2> Happy Coding!😇</h2>